 Music is seen as a real strength throughout the school.
 Mrs Gregory-White is the Teacher in charge of Music.
-Each class has weekly music lessons following the Music Express scheme which provide the children with a wealth of musical experiences and skills, from singing in parts as well as unison, to playing a whole array of percussion and other instruments; composition and music appreciation.
+Each class has weekly music lessons following the Charanga Musical World scheme which provide the children with a wealth of musical experiences and skills, from singing in parts as well as unison, to playing a whole array of percussion and other instruments; composition and music appreciation.

 All the children in the school have a weekly singing session, usually in the form of Hymn Practice.
 The quality of singing is high throughout the school.